 He is visited in hospital by Jack, Dunne is outfitted in an outstanding makeup job by Baker, who warns him that he will turn into a werewolf on the next full moon.

 John Landis has crafted a wondeful horror film, one that perfectly balances the scares with the jokes, and even today, the film still works perfectly, never failing to entertain.

 There are so many things I love about this film, and I’ve now seen it countless times…

 I remember in my early teen years, leafing through starlogs, and reading about Rick Baker, and seeing pics of the Nazi-Monster masks for sale, and of course, pics of a monster version of David in his hospital bed in the middle of a forest, and those always bothered me more than his transformation into a wolf, or even the giant, beast that prowls the London streets.
 Even now, the imagery can be frightening and jarring.

-I love throwing this film on, and listening to the werewolf stalk around my loving room, via my speakers, as it circles David and Jack on the moors.
+I love throwing this film on, and listening to the werewolf stalk around my living room, via my speakers, as it circles David and Jack on the moors.
 I love the Slaughtered Lamb.
 I love the two cops.
-I love the scene in the porno theater, as David leans over and whispers, “Good movie.”
+I love the scene in the porno theatre, as David leans over and whispers, “Good movie.”

 David’s transformation, taking place on camera, is painful and violent, his and Alex’s fate, sad and heartbreaking.

-I can’t rave enough about this film, and it will always be amongst my all time favorite horror films, and I love coming across people who haven’t seen it, because then I can whole-heartedly recommend it, and know that someone else is discovering this awesom film.
+I can’t rave enough about this film, and it will always be amongst my all time favourite horror films, and I love coming across people who haven’t seen it, because then I can wholeheartedly recommend it, and know that someone else is discovering this awesome film.